ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ```

 The `plot` function will plot a line chart by default, and the first argument is the dataseries you wish to plot.
 There are many other optional arguments that can be provided to the plot function, but for now we will just keep it simple.
 To write the plot out to an image file, the `savefig` function is used, with the filename specified.
-The image filetype is inferred from the filename (e.g. ".png") and a wide range of common image file types are supported in matplotlib, including vector and raster formats.
+The image filetype is inferred from the filename (e.g. ".png") and a wide range of common image file types are supported in `matplotlib`, including vector and raster formats.

-Open the "pressure.png" file (it will be in the same directory) and you should see a simple line plot of the pressure data over the 2 days that Storm Eleanor passed over Edinburgh.
+Open the "pressure.png" file (it will be in the same folder) and you should see a simple line plot of the pressure data over the 2 days that Storm Eleanor passed over Edinburgh.
 It should look something like this:

 <center> <img src="{{ site.baseurl }}/img/pressure.png" alt="Img" style="width: 800px;"/> </center>